Eurovision Song Contest 2015: Bidding phase

-Inclusive traffic lights in Vienna
+Inclusive traffic lights

 The city of Vienna introduced temporary new traffic signals for pedestrians on some streets, featuring same-sex couples holding hands or hugging.
 They were introduced as part of events connected to the theme of tolerance and inclusion in the lead-up to the Eurovision Song Contest.

 Traffic lights of the same – copyrighted – design of the kind "Ampelpärchen" (couples for traffic lights) followed before Christopher Street Days in June 2015 in Salzburg and Linz.
 In Salzburg the initiative SoHo and social democrate mayor Schaden promoted the change of the shape of the LED-lamps.
 The faceplates in Linz has been financed by sponsors driven by a Facebook-based initiative, but have been removed – without consent – by the new traffic minister of Linz of the party FPÖ in early December 2015.

+Participants

+Eligibility for potential participation in the Eurovision Song Contest requires a national broadcaster with active EBU membership capable of receiving the contest via the Eurovision network and broadcasting it live nationwide.
+The EBU issued an invitation to participate in the contest to all active members.